JonETJakobsson/scSpatial/README.md

 [Cellpose](http://www.cellpose.org/) can be used with data including onle nuclei staining or images with both nclei and cytoplsm markers.
 Note that for high gene mapping percentages, cytoplasm markers are prefered!

 ## 2. Information transfer
+With a segmented image, it is possible to map genes to objects (cells) creating a table with gene expression for each object.
+This information is similar to the data in scRNA-seq datasets, and information transfer between a reference dataset and the spatial mapping can be performed using the [Tangram](https://www.nature.com/articles/s41592-021-01264-7) method.
+Here we have implemented the [BoneFight](https://github.com/linnarsson-lab/BoneFight) modification from Linnarssons lab which allows for cell cluster based computation.

+## 3. Visualization
+Currently, we support visualization of gene expression of cells and cell type prediction.
+This section will be expanded as new tools are implemented.

 # Getting started
 Create an environment in using the file [Environment file](environment.yml).
 This is done using the command `conda env create -f environment.yml`.
 Should you have to reinstall this environment, like after the environment file has been changes, run `conda env create -f environment.yml --force`